-2. FAU\SAR.1: Audit review
+2. FAU SAR.1: Audit review

-The TOE provides users with the Administrator Role the ability to read all audit information.
+The TOE provides users with the Administrator Role or a Custom User Role with the appropriate permissions, the ability to read all audit information.

 3. FAU\SAR.2: Restricted audit review

 Unless a user has been granted read-access, the TOE prohibits access to the audit records.